ew84njit/Communimap-1/README.md

 # Communimap
 Communimap is a web application project where users can post events on to a public-view map powered by the Google Maps API.
+This project was built with PHP, Javascript, and SQL.

 **What you can do:**
 * Enter information about upcoming events